 Make sure there is not a big gap between the sponge and the cap edge, otherwise the roaches will have a hard time stepping onto the sponge to drink.

-If you want to put on a top to the container make sure it's porous, otherwise it will get way to humid in there and mold will grow like crazy.
+If you want to put on a top on the container, make sure it's porous, otherwise it will get way to humid in there and mold will grow like crazy.

 Step 3: Add the Roaches and Feed Them.

-add the roaches.
+Add the roaches.
 They will scurry in between the newspaper layers.
 I just feed them leftovers from my lunch every day at work.
-My lunch is either general tso's chicken or a lamb gyro with rice.